 What are carbohydrates?

-So it’s pretty clear: not all carbs are the same.
+It’s pretty clear: not all carbs are the same.
 And because of this (and without getting technical), owing to their different structures, different carbs have different effects on the body.

 What’s the Function of Carbohydrates?